Start your rewarding career as a home health aide in 2024. We’ll guide you through training, requirements, and job

 This test is performed to ensure that you are sufficiently prepared to carry out jobs as a home health care assistant.
 See Written Examination and Skills Evaluation: Two Sections of the Home Health Aide Competency Exam.

 Some states demand mandates for anyone who wishes to work as a home health aide to get a Certified Nursing Assistant (CNA) certificate.
 In these states, a CNA certification is required for registration on a home health service registry.

-A home health aide who agrees to work for an employer that needs Medicare reimbursement must pass a home health aide competency evaluation test that covers a variety of health fields.
+A home health aide who agrees to work for an employer that needs Medicare reimbursement must pass a home health aide competency evaluation test that covers a variety of health topics.